-With the help of APP members we have conducted research into recovery from PP. This has included a survey of recovery outcomes in 218 women who have experienced an episode of PP and a smaller in-depth interview study about factors that help and hinder women’s recovery.
+With the help of APP members we have conducted research into recovery from postpartum psychosis (PP).
+This has included a survey of recovery outcomes in 218 women who have experienced an episode of PP and a smaller in-depth interview study about factors that help and hinder women's recovery.

 Recovery advice developed by members of APP is available here.
 Naomi Gilbert explains how we developed the information:

 In August 2009 I had the privilege of meeting four other women who had experienced postpartum psychosis, at a research workshop organised by Dr Jess Heron.
 We learned about qualitative research from experts in the field, Dr Jon Ives, Prof Anne Davies, and Sonal Shah, at Birmingham University and the Centre for Excellence in Interdisciplinary Mental Health (CEIMH).
 During the training we designed interview questions and conducted interviews with each other about recovering from PP.

 The interviews were audio-recorded and I listened to each one many times over to produce written transcripts for us to analyse.
 It was very interesting to see themes beginning to develop, and we have since used the interviews in two ways.
 We have written an academic paper about women’s support needs during recovery.
 This has been published and is available here.
 Secondly, we have developed user-friendly web information to guide people through the first year of recovery.
 The information uses our collective experiences and describes three stages of recovery (‘the early days’; ‘rebuilding confidence’ and ‘moving on’) and is available here.